CVE-2025-70950

 Remediation

-Compensating Controls: Deploy a Web Application Firewall (WAF) with rules specifically configured to block directory traversal attempts and normalize URI requests.
+Compensating Controls: Deploy a Web Application Firewall (WAF) with rules specifically configured to block directory traversal patterns and normalize URI paths before they reach the application.

 Exploitation status